-Recently, we looked at how Amazon API Gateway and Application Load Balancer (ALB) compare as API routing solutions in terms of cost at scale.
+Recently, we compared the cost profiles of Amazon API Gateway and Application Load Balancer (ALB).
 But costs are only one factor when deciding which solution is best for your architecture.
-In this write-up, we’ll go beyond cost and compare the benefits - and limitations - of each service, and when you might choose from a functionality standpoint to choose one over the other.
+In this write-up, we’ll compare the benefits - and limitations - of each service, and when functionality may drive your selection.

 Application Load Balancer

 AWS’s Elastic Load Balancer supports several different types of load balancers that operate at different layers of the OSI reference model.
 As its name denotes, ALB operates at Layer 7, the Application layer.
 An ALB serves as a single endpoint routing HTTP requests to a number of back-end resources - such as Amazon EC2 virtual machines, Amazon Lambda functions, or Docker containers hosted in Amazon Elastic Container Service (ECS).

 An ALB typically exposes a public Web address endpoint whose resources are hosted in private subnets in an Amazon VPC.
 Private ALBs, accessible only from within an organization’s internal network, are also supported.
 Application developers define resources in target groups and specify routing rules that determine how to send incoming traffic to target groups.
 Target groups can support either HTTP/2 or WebSocket connections.